Austin2000-bit/Austin2000-bit/README.md

 ### ✍️ Daily Dev Quote
 <!--DAILY_QUOTE-->
-Programs must be written for people to read, and only incidentally for machines to execute.
+Code is like humor.
+When you have to explain it, it’s bad.
 <!--/DAILY_QUOTE-->

 <!--LAST_UPDATED-->
-Updated on: 2025-10-23 01:54:55 UTC
+Updated on: 2025-10-24 01:50:41 UTC
 <!--/LAST_UPDATED-->

 ---